 Review: This graphic novel is adapted from the novel written by Leigh Bardugo.
 I’ve been loving graphic novels more and more the last few years so I was really excited to get a chance to review this one.
 Wonder Woman is such a strong female character which is so great to see.
 The graphic novel begins with a little background on Diana aka Wonder Woman and the Amazons on Themyscira.
 Right away I could tell this was going to hook me right in.
 The illustrations and color palette are absolutely stunning.
 Everything flows so well between the illustrations and the text.
 I haven’t read the novel by Bardugo yet so I can’t say how well the story matches up but I didn’t feel that there was any disconnect in the story.
 A picture is worth a thousand words, right? 😉 I mean, check these out…

 I really enjoyed all of the characters, especially Diana and Alia.
 They both showed that while they had different strengths, they each stood strong for the common good, regardless of any negative impact for them personally.
 Diana risks being banished forever from Themyscira, and Alia risks her mortal life.
 This story was incredibly thrilling and had some major twists that I did not see coming.
 In addition to the thrilling adventure, there was also some comedic relief which is always acceptable in my opinion.
 I also really loved all of the Greek mythology coming to life in the story.
 If you’re looking for an awesome female centered graphic novel, I suggest you look no further than Wonder Woman: Warbringer!
 Luckily I am able to share some of the first few pages with you so be sure to check those out below!

-I received an advanced copy of this book from the publisher in exchange for an honest review.
+Thank you to DC Entertainment for providing me with an advance copy of this book and sneak peek for my readers in exchange for an honest review.